-The volume of imported sewage received at this facility decreased by almost half versus the previous reporting period.
-The decrease in volume was directly related to less haulage from a local sewage generator.
-No operational issues were encountered with receipt and treatment of imported sewage in 2023.
+The volume of imported sewage received at this facility increased by 10% compared to the previous reporting period.
+2023 saw a large decrease in volume related to less haulage from a local sewage generator.
+The increase of hauled sewage received in 2024 is more typical of volumes received annually.
+No operational issues were encountered with receipt and treatment of imported sewage in 2024.